shsagir/play-area-sync/docs/company.md

 └─────────────────────────────────────────────────────┘
 ```

+The above illustration shows how Companies, Apps, Accounts and Billing Contacts relate to each other:

+* Each App belongs to a Company.
+* A Company can have multiple Apps.
-The above illustrates the hierarchy/structure of billing and collaboration features.
-Your Company owns the Apps.
-A Company can have multiple members (employees/Accounts) to collaborate on the Apps.
-The Company also have multiple Billing Contacts.
-Each App must be associated to one Billing Contact.
-Please also see our [collaboration article](collaboration).
+* A Company can have multiple members ("employees") to collaborate on the Apps.
+* A Company also can have multiple Billing Contacts to pay for the Apps.
+* Each App is associated with one Billing Contact of the Company.

+## Managing Companies

+We believe in graceful disclosure: Companies are virtually invisible and for all intends and purposes synonym to your Account - until you need them.

 ### Creating a Company

-You can create as many Companies you need — free of charge.
+You can create as many Companies as you need — free of charge.
 In the the Dashboard > Your Account > Companies > "Create a Company" button.
-In the following steps you will create a Company with a first Billing Contact.
-Each Company needs at least one Owner, you are the one at first.
-This will give you an empty Company, no costs, as long as you don't assign an App to the Company.
+Following the guided create process, you will not only create a new Company, but also it's first Billing Contact.
+Once created, you will be the Owner of the new Company.

 <div data-markdown="1" data-user="known">